Services, Guides, and Information

 Information

-Information on the City's Day Storage Program; providing a safe space for individuals experiencing homelessness to safely store their belongings throughout the day.
+Information on the City's Day Storage Program; providing a secure space for individuals experiencing homelessness to safely store their belongings throughout the day.

 The City of Portland's policy on identifying campsites for removal, noticing and removal, and personal property storage and retrieval.